 Their last move presented the biggest challenge when their house went from listing to closing in just 24 days.
 Yep.
 24 days.
 Add a 2-year-old and 5-year-old and a software engineer husband whose job left little time to help, and you start to get the picture.

 “Needless to say, we researched every packing and moving hack we could to make this crazy move happen,” says Katherine, a yoga instructor and self-described #mompreneur with a growing online community.

-Their research and choices turned this into the least stressful move she’d experienced.
+Their research and choices turned this last-minute move into the least stressful move she’d experienced.
 How did she pull it off?
 Katherine shares key lessons gleaned from her experience as a moving warrior.

 After moving eight times, Katherine and her husband have tried “every possible way,” from a total DIY move to hiring traditional movers for a full-service move, which included packing, loading and unloading all their belongings.
 Unfortunately, the full-service move that cost the most — $2,000 to move within the Atlanta metro area – turned out to be the worst experience of all.

 Katherine explains: “The movers didn’t allot enough time.
 They said that they would send a big enough team to get it done and they didn’t.
 We ended up having to pay the people who bought our house extra money because they had a moving truck just waiting to move their stuff in because our movers were still moving our stuff out.
 In addition to that, they rushed and they hurried, so they broke things.
 They lost things and left stuff at our old house that we’ll never get back.”

 “What we thought was going to be the easiest move of our lives ended up being the hardest,” she says.

 Part of what she learned is the importance of keeping control of both your moving schedule and your own stuff.
 Which leads us to her next lesson…

 2. Take your time with a portable moving and storage container